aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 ## Use ResourceLoadingCallback to Control the External Resources Loading

 A document may contain external links to images located somewhere on a local disk, network, or Internet.
 Aspose.Words automatically loads such images into a document, but there are situations when this process needs to be controlled.
 For example, to decide whether we really need to load a certain image or perhaps skip it.
-The [ResourceLoadingCallback](https://apireference.aspose.com/words/net/aspose.words.loading/loadoptions/properties/resourceloadingcallback) load option enables you to control this.
+The [ResourceLoadingCallback](https://apireference.aspose.com/words/net/aspose.words.loading/loadoptions/properties/resourceloadingcallback) load option allows you to control this.

-The following code example shows the implementation of the [IResourceLoadingCallback](https://apireference.aspose.com/words/net/aspose.words.loading/iresourceloadingcallback) interface:
+The following code example demonstrates the implementation of the [IResourceLoadingCallback](https://apireference.aspose.com/words/net/aspose.words.loading/iresourceloadingcallback) interface:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Loading-and-Saving-Load_Options-HtmlLinkedResourceLoadingCallback.cs" >}}